 Additional long-term equity incentives are provided through the 2014 Employee Stock Purchase Plan (the "ESPP"), which became effective on December 17, 2014 in connection with our initial public offering.
 The ESPP is intended to qualify as an "employee stock purchase plan" within the meaning of Section 423 of the Internal Revenue Code.
-Our Board of Directors has delegated its authority to administer the ESPP to our Compensation Committee.
+Our Board has delegated its authority to administer the ESPP to the Compensation Committee.
 Under the ESPP and subject to certain limitations, all of our regular employees (including our employee NEOs) may participate and may contribute, normally through payroll deductions, up to 15% of their earnings for the purchase of our common stock.
 The ESPP is implemented through a series of offerings of purchase rights to eligible employees.
 Under the ESPP, we may specify offerings with a duration of not more than 27 months, and may specify shorter purchase periods within each offering.
 Each offering will have one or more purchase dates on which our common stock will be purchased for employees participating in the offering.
-Unless otherwise determined by our Compensation Committee, shares are purchased for accounts of employees participating in the ESPP at a price per share equal to the lower of (a) 85% of the fair market value of our common stock on the first date of an offering or (b) 85% of the fair market value of our common stock on the date of purchase.
+Unless otherwise determined by the Compensation Committee, shares are purchased for accounts of employees participating in the ESPP at a price per share equal to the lower of (a) 85% of the fair market value of our common stock on the first date of an offering or (b) 85% of the fair market value of our common stock on the first date of an offering or (b) 85% of the fair market value of our common stock on the first date of an offering or (b) 85% of the fair market value of our common stock on the first date of an offering or (b) 85% of the fair market value of our common stock on the first date of an offering or (b) 85% of the fair market value of our common stock on the first date of an offering or (b) 85% of the fair market value of our common stock on the first date of an offering or (b) 85% of the fair market value of our common stock on the first date of an offering or (b) 85% of the fair market value of our common stock on the first date of an offering or (b) 85% merger or consolidation where we do survive the transaction but the shares of our common stock outstanding immediately prior to such transaction are converted or exchanged into other property by virtue of the transaction, any then-outstanding rights to purchase our stock under the ESPP may be assumed, continued or substituted for by any surviving or acquiring entity (or its parent company).
+If the surviving or acquiring entity (or its parent company) elects not to assume, continue or substitute for such purchase rights, then the participants' accumulated payroll contributions will be used to purchase shares of our common stock within ten business days prior to such corporate transaction, and such purchase rights will terminate immediately.

 The ESPP authorizes the issuance of up to 550,000 shares of our common stock pursuant to purchase rights granted to our employees or to employees of any of our designated affiliates.
-As of the date hereof, no shares of our common stock have been purchased under the ESPP.
-As of December 31, 2014, there were 550,000 shares available for future issuance under the ESPP.
+As of December 31, 2015, 21,690 shares of our common stock had been issued under the ESPP.
+As of December 31, 2015, there were 528,310 shares available for future issuance under the ESPP.

-In the event of certain significant corporate transactions, including the consummation of: (1) a sale of all our assets, (2) the sale or disposition of 90% of our outstanding securities, (3) a merger or consolidation where we do not survive the transaction, and (4) a merger or consolidation where we do survive the transaction but the shares of our common stock outstanding immediately prior to such transaction are converted or exchanged into other property by virtue of the transaction, any then-outstanding rights to purchase our stock under the ESPP may be assumed, continued or substituted for by any surviving or acquiring entity (or its parent company) elects not to assume, continue or substitute for such purchase rights, then the participants' accumulated payroll contributions will be used to purchase shares of our common stock within ten business days prior to such corporate transaction, and such purchase rights will terminate immediately.
+In the event of certain significant corporate transactions, including the consummation of: (1) a sale of all our assets, (2) the sale or disposition of 90% of our outstanding securities, (3) a merger or consolidation where we do not survive the transaction, and (4) a